British Rail Class 302: Service history

-The first 25 units remained on the GE main line for the bulk of their lives, with the remainder operating on the LT&S from Fenchurch Street from 1962.
+The first 25 units remained on the Great Eastern Main Line for the bulk of their lives, with the remainder operating on the LTS from from 1962.

-Between November 1961 and June 1962, the class suffered traction motor insulation trouble which meant the motors had to be re-wound.
+Between November 1961 and June 1962, the class suffered traction motor insulation trouble, which meant the motors had to be rewound.

-302312 was used as a test bed for silicon rectifier technology and a Brentford transformer from 1962 to 1964, then used to test thyristor control equipment until 1972, becoming the first electric train so fitted in the UK.
+One unit, 302 312, was used as a test bed for silicon rectifier technology; a Brentford transformer from 1962 to 1964 was then used to test thyristor control equipment until 1972, becoming the first electric train so fitted in the UK.